 Qualifying for California’s Mental Health Diversion Program

-Not everyone in California qualifies for entry into the mental health diversion program.
+Only some California people qualify for the mental health diversion program.
 The court allows individuals to seek entry into the program after they are charged with a misdemeanor or a felony.
-However, entry depends upon:
+However, admission depends upon the following:

 An Individual’s Mental Condition

 Not all mental illnesses allow for entry into the mental health diversion program.
-In fact, some individuals are disqualified on the basis of their condition.
+In fact, some individuals are disqualified based on their condition.
 This includes conditions such as:

 - Antisocial personality disorder